fuzzypawzz/remove-ugly-teachers/README.md

 ### Installation

-## How to install the extension in Chrome:
+## How to install the extension in Chrome & Microsoft Edge:

 1. Download the web extension from Chrome web store.
 Search for 'Remove ugly teachers'.
+2. To download the extension for Edge, you'll need to enable "installing extensions from other web stores".
+The Edge browser should prompt for this when you navigate to the extension in the Chrome web store.

 ## How to install the extension in Firefox: